If you are in a rush and just want to know what the best baby blender is, then we recommend Magic Bullet Baby Care System as our top pick.

 Top 9 Best Baby Food Blenders

 The Magic Bullet Baby Care System is a modern food puree machine that’s loaded with lots of great cooking and blending utensils for you to use during preparation.
 It’s one of the best, if not the best food processor for baby food.
 If you’re big on extras, then look no further.
 There’s enough here for any parent to completely rid themselves of store-bought baby food.
 And if there’s not enough, setups and instructions are painless and fun.
-There are six cups in total, all made from BPA and BPS-free plastic.
+The cups are all made from BPA plastic.
 If you’re looking to upgrade to something more permanent than the Infantino Squeeze pouches, the cups should serve your baby well.
 They each have an individual slot on a separate tray table to which they can be housed inside until ready to eat.
 This is an excellent way to keep up with your baby’s food in the fridge without causing clutter.

 The blender itself is very slim and easy to store in a cabinet.
 The shape is slightly odd though; smaller at the bottom than the top.
 Food is placed above (the pitcher is located on top) and blended until complete.
 A spoon is added to help with mixing during and in between the puree.
 As for improvements, the lower operation of the device may leak on some occasions and make cleanup somewhat tricky when it does happen.
 And be sure to check out the rubber under the blades whenever you’re done blending, as it might need a replacement sometime after the warranty is up.
 And while there are lots of baby food containers here, you’ll only be able to make a tiny amount of food at a time, something that could significantly increase the time you spend in the kitchen due to dealing with the pitcher.